Lauren-Mercedes/language-click/README.md

 ## Font

 Segoe UI with a back up of sans-serif was used throughout the game.
-This font was selected due to its readbility for the player to easily determine the options for the game answers.
+This font was selected due to its readability for the player to easily determine the options for the game answers.

-## Features Overview
+# Features Overview

 The game is responsive across a variety of devices, with consistent features in the header and footer.
 The button layout across the pages is the same and the overall colours and styling is consistent.